DeepranjanG/DeepranjanG/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as Deep Learning Intern at Ineuron.
+- 🔭 I’m currently working as Jr. Data Scientist at Ineuron.
 - 🌱 I’m currently learning various Deep Learing Techniques.
 - 👯 I’m looking to collaborate on Kaggle.
 - 🤔 I’m looking for help with MlOps.